dougsweetser/Q/docs/Math/topology.md

 in play.

 An important component to standard approaches to general relativity is product spaces.
 This is how a topology for <sup>^</sup>^ is created.
-Events in spacetime require R<sup>4</sup>, one place for time, three for space.
+Events in space-time require R<sup>4</sup>, one place for time, three for space.
 Mathematicians get to make
 choices: what would change if work was done in R<sup>2</sup>, R<sup>3</sup>, or R<sup>5</sup>?
 The precision of this notion, together with the freedom to make choices, makes exploring these decisions fun (for those few who can understand what is going on :-)

 By working with H, product spaces are unnecessary.
-Events in spacetime can be members of an open set in H. Time is the scalar, space the 3-vector.
+Events in space-time can be members of an open set in H. Time is the scalar, space the 3-vector.
 There is no choice to be made.